 HIST 135.
-Early Civilizations, 3 hours, Fall

-Survey of pre-1500 world civilizations.
+Early Civilizations, 3 credits, Fall Survey of pre-1500 world civilizations.

 HIST 201.
-United States History I, 3 hours, Fall

-Survey of the national development of the United States to 1877.
+United States History I, 3 credits, Fall Survey of the national development of the United States to 1877.

 HIST 202.
-United States History II, 3 hours, Spring

-Survey of the national development of the United States since 1877.
+United States History II, 3 credits, Spring Survey of the national development of the United States since 1877.

 HIST 210SL.
 Research and Writing Essentials for Historians, 2 hours, Spring Students learn the art and craft of writing history by doing substantive research in primary sources.
-Emphasis on understanding historical interpretationand work in archives or collecting historical materials for an original work of scholarship.
+Emphasis on understanding historical interpretation and work in archives or collecting historical materials for an original work of scholarship.
 This is a service-learning course and may require an additional time commitment outside of class.

 HIST 240.
-Special Topics: Environmental Writers, 1 hour, Spring

-Reading and discussion of one writer whose writings on issues relating to the environment are considered classics or pivotal in the history of environmentalism.
+Special Topics: Environmental Writers, 1 credit, Spring Reading and discussion of one writer whose writings on issues relating to the environment are considered classics or pivotal in the history of environmentalism.
 May be repeated with different topics.

 HIST 242.
-Readings in Feminist Writers, 1-3 hours, Offered periodically Introduction to the writings of major feminist authors from around the world and across the centuries.
+Readings in Feminist Writers, 1-3 credit(s), Offered periodically

+Introduction to the writings of major feminist authors from around the world and across the centuries.
 Included will be authors of fiction as well as non-fiction; poets as well as essayists; sociologists and historians.
 Can be repeated for credit when topic changes.

 HIST 250.
-International Cinema, 3 hours, Fall even years See HONORS PROGRAM.
+International Cinema, 3 credits, Fall even years See HONORS PROGRAM.

 HIST 312.
-Modern Middle East, 3 hours, Offered every 2-3 years

-Emergence of the modern Middle East from the late eighteenth century through the present by focusing on political and cultural changes.
+Modern Middle East, 3 credits, offered every 2-3 years Emergence of the modern Middle East from the late eighteenth century through the present by focusing on political and cultural changes.
 Same as PSC 312.

 HIST 320.
-Special Topics in History, 1-3 hours, Offered periodically An examination of a specific area of study in the discipline.
+Special Topics in History, 1-3 credit(s), offered periodically An examination of a specific area of study in the discipline.
 Can be repeated for credit when topic changes.

 HIST 321.
-American Political Thought, 3 hours, Spring every 2-3 years Survey from Puritans to the present.
+American Political Thought, 3 credits, Spring every 2-3 years

+Survey from Puritans to the present.
 Same as PSC 321.

 HIST 323.
-Global Feminisms: Women in the Modern World, 3 hours, Fall odd years
+Global Feminisms: Women in the Modern World, 3 credits, Fall odd years

-Explores the history of women in the $20^{th}/21^{st}$ century from a global and thematic perspective by looking at middle class feminism and working class unionism; women in political revolutions and women in peace movements; women and the development of human rights; the development of women's history; and women and the politics of globalization, development, and environmental politics.
+Explores the history of women in the 20th/21st century from a global and thematic perspective by looking at middle class feminism and working class unionism; women in political revolutions and women in peace movements; women and the development of human rights; the development of women's history; and women and the politics of globalization, development, and environmental politics.
 Same as PSC 323.

 HIST 324.
-Modern Africa, 3 hours, Offered every three years
+Modern Africa, 3 credits, offered every three years